cirosantilli/algorithm-cheat/motivation.md

     *power*

 - without ideas, programming is useless!
-- without programming, ideas are useless!
+- without programming, some ideas are useless!

-if this is meaningless, come back while you learn some programming language

-# multimedia
+# what computers do

+- manipulate information

+    - moving information around
+    - reaching new information from old

+    - fast
+    - cheap
+    - without errors

+- information can be transformed into voltage voltage in movement,temperature and light!

+# manipulate information for humans

 - learn
 - have fun

-programs can:
+programs can help:

 - view
 - edit